 Fis the force measured in Newtons [N].

 Acceleration is the change of velocity over time.
 And, as you see from the force formula, the greater the force, the greater the acceleration.
 So, if something is speeding up, for example, a car, it can impart a significant force if it crashes on another car.
 This force is proportional to the car's mass and its (stopping) acceleration.
+Another example would be the human punch force, where the mass and acceleration of the body are directly proportional to the impact force.

 To use the force calculator, input two of these variables: mass, acceleration, or force in any unit and get the missing number in a blink of an eye.